danimelchor/website/static/media/1-important-extraction.03f507d6.md

 ##### Q&A Model extraction: Image by author

 _"Tesla car company"_, _"Satoshi"_ and _"Tesla"_?
-Here we are finding a similar problem to regex-only extraction (Option 1): we get formats that don't look like the ones we want, and entities that are not a name.
+Here we have a similar problem to regex-only extraction (Option 1): we get formats that don't look like the ones we want, and entities that are not a name.

-To solve this we have two options.
-We either use regex or spaCy.
+To solve this we have three options: we can use regex, spaCy, or both.
 Since we have already seen that spaCy couldn't detect the name _"Satoshi Nakamoto"_ as a person, we are going to use regex.
 You should try using spaCy instead since it will also be useful in other scenarios.
-If you are feeling adventurous, try both simultaneously.
+If you are feeling adventurous, try both at the same time.

 #### Option 3B: Q&A Transformer models + regex filtering